The following article explains how to manage how much you’re spending in your Google Ads account:

 The served cost is the cost of all the clicks or impressions that the campaign received.

-Optimise your spending
+Optimize your spending

 Use the strategies below to get the most for your money.

 - You can find your Quality Score (Quality Score is reported on a 1–10 scale) and its components (expected click-through rate, ad relevance and landing page experience) in your keywords’ 'Status' column.

 - The more relevant your ads and landing pages are to the user, the more likely it is that you'll notice higher Quality Scores.